 If that weren’t enough, many farmers, ranchers, and forest owners also open CRP acres to hunters and anglers in their communities.

 The Conservation Reserve Program was signed into law by President Ronald Reagan as a part of the Farm Bill on December 23, 1985.
 This popular program is regarded by many as the greatest private lands conservation initiative in modern U.S. history.
 The program compensates landowners who voluntarily repurpose their land to conserve soil, water, and wildlife.
-By renting CRP acres from producers and providing cost-share assistance for things like seeds, trees, and labor, the USDA helps make it financially possible for America’s farmers, ranchers, and forest owners to grow conservation.
+By renting CRP acres from producers and providing cost-share assistance for things like seeds, trees, and labor, the U.S. Department of Agriculture helps make it financially possible for America’s farmers, ranchers, and forest owners to grow conservation.

 While CRP once supported almost 40 million acres of conservation areas, the program was reduced to 32 million acres following the economic downturn in 2008.
 The 2014 Farm Bill continued this downward trend and Congress cut the program again—to just 24 million acres.
 It is now clear that the supply of acres isn’t keeping pace with demand.
 In February 2016, landowners applied to put more than 1.8 million acres into CRP, but USDA only accepted 18 percent of the offers—the lowest acceptance rate in the program’s 30-year history.